 We will not keep your Personal Data for any longer than is necessary in light of the reason(s) for which it was first collected, including satisfying any legal, accounting or reporting obligation.
 Details of the various retention periods are listed in the Retention section of our Data Protection Policy and are available from our Data Protection Responsible Person on request.

+We store or transfer your Personal Data within the European Economic Area (“EEA”) and the Channel Islands.
+This means that it will be fully protected under the Law.
 Where we transfer any Personal Data outside of the EEA or Channel Islands in order to seek opportunities for you, we will obtain consent from you to do so and take suitable steps in order to ensure that your Personal Data is protected and transferred in a manner consistent with the requirements under the applicable Data Protection Law.

+We will not share any of your Personal Data with any third-parties for any purposes other than to facilitate our recruitment services and the provision of employment opportunities to you by sharing your data with prospective employers, subject to one important exception.
+In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.
 If any of your Personal Data is required by a third-party, as described above, we will take steps to ensure that your Personal Data is handled safely, securely, and in accordance with your rights, our obligations, and the third-party’s obligations under the Law, as described above.

 Under the Law, you have the following rights, which we will always work to uphold: